AnGodel/TFM_Image_segmentation_ellipsometric_maps/Clustering with K-Means.md

    - apply canny (or other method) to detect edges in segmented image
    - ~~try also other example maps~~
    - explore how to get the metrics for the different number of clusters in the K-Means algorithm
+   - implement function to do the clustering directyly in MyPacket